marcellozaniboni/sonqui/README.md

 You'll find the output APKs in `platforms/android/app/build/outputs/apk/`

 ## Privacy
+This app
-This app does not use internet, does not show adds, does not profie users, does not use proprietary services like GMS o HMS and its code is open source.
+* does not use internet,
+* does not show adds and does not use ad libraries,
+* does not profie users,
+* does not use proprietary services like GMS o HMS,
+* does not use proprietary libraries.

 ## Supported platforms
 * Android